AdobeDocs/uxp/README.md

 The side navigation panel in the devsite is generated from the `reference-*.js` files.

-### Work in progress
+### Work in progress or TODO

-- For Persistent file storage APIs, `storage.md` is not utilized yet.
+1. For Persistent file storage APIs, `storage.md` is not utilized yet.
 Some fixes to the old files were manually added.
 Refer to https://github.com/AdobeDocs/uxp/commit/b3c0c783bf3195704abfe18e1190ca7b5c0d534d.
-- Files: version3P.md, known-issues.md, changelog3P.md, and src/pages/uxp/index.md, reference-spectrum/index.md were formatted manually in this repo.
-This should be done in `torq-native` instead.
-Refer to https://github.com/AdobeDocs/uxp/commit/dbb4671b6746ddeda3fb3ea5ac6e6e0da9d21715
+Make sure you dont update `Persistent file storage/index.md` until you want to use storage.md.
-- In the future, `_transclusions` should be generated from `torq-native`.
+2. In the future, `_transclusions` should be generated from `torq-native`.
 For now, any new files should be manually added to `_transclusions` and `reference-*.js` files.
 Otherwise, it will not appear in the devsite.
+43. Few files were manually changed in this repo.
+Be careful while merging their content.
+The incomming changes might be missing some information or change formatting.
+In the future, move these changes to the UXP source files.
+    * `reference-js/index.md`
+    * `LocalStorage.md`
+    * `SessionStorage.md`
+    * `Versions.md`
+    * `version3P.md`
+    * `known-issues.md`
+    * `changelog3P.md`
+    * `src/pages/uxp/index.md`
+    * `reference-spectrum/index`